SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 whose interpretation of the taxonomic system you ask.

 ## A Very Brief History of Modern Taxonomy
+<p class="message">This section is mostly an attempt to condense J.M.
+Scamardella's 1999 paper: <i>Not plants or animals: a brief history of the origin of Kingdoms Protozoa, Protista and Protoctista</i>.
+For a full, interesting review I suggest you check it out.</p>

 In the 18th century, Carl Linnaeus published works on the biological classification of organisms based on their structural appearances, establishing the three kingdoms of *Animale* (Animal), *Vegetabile* (Vegetable) and *Lapideum* (Mineral) which lend themselves to a guessing game of the same name.